ranmeng747/224-Project/README.md

 # 224-Project

-By Jonathan Ong, Xiaoyao Li, Mike Lee, Ran Meng
+By Jonathan Ong, Xianyao Li, Mike Lee, Ran Meng

 This project attempts to predict stock prices based on an ensembled method of:
     1. ARIMA